Uzor13/Uzor13/README.md

 ![Profile views](https://gpvc.arturio.dev/uzor13)
 <br>
 ### About Me
-Innovative Frontend Engineer with 2 years of experience in building user interfaces and maintaining existing codebase.
-Demonstrated talent for product design, front and back-endweb development to optimize online presence.
+Innovative Software Engineer with 2 years of experience building user interfaces and maintaining existing codebase.
+Demonstrated talent for Frontend and Backend development to optimize online presence using HTML, CSS, JavaScript, ReactJS, Java, and MySQL.

 <br>